couchbasecloud/terraform-provider-couchbasecapella/docs/resources/bucket.md

 `couchbasecapella_buckets` provides a Bucket resource.
 This resource allows buckets to be created, edited and deleted inside a cluster.

-~> **WARNING:** This current release of terraform provider doesn't support updating the bucket, Please log to your Capella UI account
+~> **WARNING:** This current release of Terraform Couchbase Capella Provider doesn't support updating the bucket.
+Please log in to the Couchbase Capella UI where you'll be able to edit the memory quota and bucket access for each bucket.

 ## Example Usage